 In 2008, the character of Emil Blonsky appeared in Louis Leterrier’s The Incredible Hulk as one of the antagonists in the second movie set within the Marvel Cinematic Universe (MCU).
-Blonsky is a mercenary hired by “Thunderbolt” Ross to hunt down Bruce Banner, a.k.a. the Hulk.
+Blonsky was a mercenary hired by “Thunderbolt” Ross to hunt down Bruce Banner, a.k.a. the Hulk.
 At one point,

 What happened to Abomination at the end of ‘The Incredible Hulk’?

 As we all know, Abomination fought Hulk at the end of The Incredible Hulk.
 Abomination was in a better position until Hulk’s powers finally kicked in and he managed to subdue Blonsky, choking him with a large chain.
 The Hulk would have strangled him to death had Betty Ross not intervened, pleading for Banner to not kill Abomination.
 Angered, Hulk released an unconscious Abomination from the grip of the chain, who then fell to the floor.
 At that point, we knew that he was taken into custody by the United States Army, but the film didn’t reveal more information.

 The Incredible Hulk did enough to set up a sequel, in which Blonsky’s Abomination would certainly have appeared, but due to a change of tone in interpreting Hulk within the MCU, and various contractual complications between Disney and Universal Studios, the planned sequel was scrapped and Blonsky’s character remained in limbo.